nanoporetech/modkit/book/src/intro_dmr.md

 | 18     | per-replicate p-values      | MAP-based p-values for matched replicate pairs                                        | float |
 | 19     | per-replicate effect sizes  | effect sizes matched replicate pairs                                                  | float |

-Columns 16-19 are only produced when multiple replicates are provided.
+Columns 16-19 are only produced when an equal number of replicates are provided.
 Columns 18 and 19 have the replicate pairwise MAP-based p-values and effect sizes which are calculated based on their order provided on the command line.
 For example in the abbreviated command below:

 ```bash